 Hair dye can also create a solid colour throughout the hair that looks unnatural.
 A good stylist should add highlights and lowlights to create a more “born with it” appearance.
 Even then, the shades that are most prominent might seem overdone or too subtle to give really great colour.

 Toner makes the right shades pop and minimizes brassy, overly bright or less desirable colours.
 Need to boost your colour between stylist appointments?
 Toner can help you maintain the look of your hair for weeks at a time.

 Most people use toner for brown hair to get rid of red and orange undertones and to balance the colour overall.
 Chances are excellent that the person who colours your hair uses hair toner before you leave the salon.
 They might refer to it as a gloss or a glaze.

-Toner you purchase and use at home can help maintain your hair colour between salon visits.
-Over time, some of the shades that your stylist minimized can start to reassert themselves—hello brassy undertones!
+Toners that you can purchase and use at home will help maintain your hair colour between salon visits.
+Over time, some of the shades that your stylist minimized can start to reassert themselves—hello orange undertones!
 Toning products will help neutralize and balance your colour for a better look.

 Toner Counteracts the Ammonia in Hair Dye

 Ammonia in hair dye swells the follicle and lets the colour permeate the hair so that each strand essentially absorbs the colour.
 This makes the dye long-lasting so you have to grow hair out to get rid of the colour instead of simply washing it away over time.